 and the Art of Networking

-Some people believe that networking is about making the right connections to get a new job or collect social capital.
-Helpful reveals that networking is much more than just meeting new people; it’s about embracing the world with a spirit of helpfulness to freshen and strengthen the connections with the people you already know.
+Helpful reveals that networking is much more than just meeting new people; it’s about embracing the world with a spirit of helpfulness to create, freshen, and strengthen deep human connections.

 Readers will learn to master the ultimate networking question (and how to deal with the world’s worst networking question!), networking strategies for introverts and extroverts, the nuts and bolts of using LinkedIn to build a network, and much more.